 Review and Analyze a Complex Assembly Cover the exploration of a complex design created as an assembly of multiple components to identify improvements and compile information to build a generative design.

-- Generative Design for Part Consolidation Practice exercises ▼
+- Generative Design for Part Consolidation test ▼